Report a Claim

 Find Claim Services

-Your dwelling and most of its contents – such as your roof, laptop, and furniture – may lose value over time due to factors such as age, wear and tear, and obsolescence.
+Your dwelling and most of its contents – such as your roof, laptop, and furniture – may lose value over time due to factors such as age and wear and tear.
 This loss in value is commonly known as depreciation.

 If you have replacement cost coverage included on your policy, you may be able to receive additional money to cover the depreciation of these items.
 If this is the case, reimbursement may involve two or more payments – one for your initial payment based on the ACV of your items and then additional payment(s) once you repair and/or replace the damaged or destroyed items and provide us with documentation.